LumaBrowser Documentation

 GET /api/templatesList cached templates

-GET /api/templates/:idGet cached template
+GET /api/templates/:idGet cached template by numeric ID

-DELETE /api/templates/:idRemove cached template
+DELETE /api/templates?url=...Remove a cached template

 {